krisalyssa/craigcottingham.github.io/source/blog/2012-09-20-cigar-ne-cigar.html.md

   1.9.3p194 :003 >
 ```

-Wait -- what&rsquo;s Düsseldorf doing in this list?
+Wait -- what's Düsseldorf doing in this list?

 ## Narrowing down the problem space

-One way Düsseldorf stands out is that it&rsquo;s the only city name with a non-ASCII character
+One way Düsseldorf stands out is that it's the only city name with a non-ASCII character
 in it.
-To see if that&rsquo;s relevant, create another city through the browser UI with a
+To see if that's relevant, create another city through the browser UI with a
 non-ASCII character in its name.

 (Insert image of the cities new form here.)